LivePersonInc/developer-center/pages/documents/GettingStarted/EssentialResources/engagement_attributes.md

 * Empower agents with relevant information during conversations with consumers.

-* Receive a comprehensive view of visitor Engagement History.
+* Receive a comprehensive view of visitor Conversation History.

 * Measure and track campaign goals.